waepoints/waepointstandards-documentation/standards.md

 ### Consent System Commands

-**I agree/Opt me in**, if in response to the intended offer for an application of modiphases applicable intended, by the offerer, if the user which is being offered the application of modiphases applicable agrees to the application of modiphases applicable and has informed consent of the application of modiphases applicable, or abandoning the initiating of the system command’s attempt initiated otherwise, to have application of the system’s modiphases applied will have the system consider consent is given and the I consent system command has been given, without having to give a system command if the phrase opt me in is the system command declaration, otherwise, the system command is performed when given as a system command, by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of modiphases applicable which may be applied in the future, and confirms the responded to intended offer for an application of modiphases applicable intended as the Confirmed Phrase and Confirmed Phrases provision does a confirmed phrase unless the phrase contains a system command confirmation, and, or, the abandon, performing the system commands within the responded to intended offer for an application of modiphases applicable intended as the Confirmed Phrase and Confirmed Phrases provision describes and does so with the third most priority out of the paragraph’s described system command provision if so and does with definitions what the Definitions provisions describe with the most priority out of the paragraph’s described system command provision if so, unless the phrase contains the abandon then won’t perform the system commands within, and, won’t confirm as the Confirmed Phrase and Confirmed Phrases provision does a confirmed phrase, the responded to intended offer for an application of modiphases applicable intended, and also won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason and does so with the second most priority of the paragraph’s described system command provision if so
+**Opt me… in/I consent/I agree and consent/I agree/Yes/Yeah/Okay**, if in response to the intended offer for an application of modiphases applicable intended, by the offerer to the most relevant person(s) to the offered intended application of modiphases applicable intended, if the user which is being offered the application of modiphases applicable agrees to the application of modiphases applicable and has informed consent of the application of modiphases applicable, or abandoning the initiating of the system command’s attempt initiated otherwise, to have application of the system’s modiphases applied will have the system consider consent is given and the I consent system command has been given, without having to give a system command, by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of modiphases applicable which may be applied in the future, and confirms the responded to intended offer for an application of modiphases applicable intended as the Confirmed Phrase and Confirmed Phrases provision does a confirmed phrase unless the phrase contains a system command confirmation, and, or, the abandon, performing the system commands intended from the offered intended system commands within the responded to intended offer for an application of modiphases applicable intended as the Confirmed Phrase and Confirmed Phrases provision describes and does so with the third most priority out of the paragraph’s described system command provision if so and does with definitions what the Definitions provisions describe with the most priority out of the paragraph’s described system command provision if so, unless the phrase contains the abandon then won’t perform the system commands within, and, won’t confirm as the Confirmed Phrase and Confirmed Phrases provision does a confirmed phrase, the responded to intended offer for an application of modiphases applicable intended, and also won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason and does so with the second most priority of the paragraph’s described system command provision if so
 **Opt in to.../opt back in to.../I consent to…**, followed by something you have revoked consent to or can consent to in regards to the application of a specific set of modiphases applicable, will have the system consider consent is given for the application of a specific set of modiphases applicable, consent can only be given by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of modiphases applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason
 **Opt out of.../Opt me out of.../I revoke consent for.../I revoke prior consent to.../I revoke prior consent for…**, followed by something you have, or can consent to regarding the system which is less in the system priorities hierarchy than a provision, will revoke prior consent given by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of modiphases applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason, to opt out of the Waepoint System Standards and/or a community provision of communityprovision.md and/or definition in micro.md is to opt out of the containing repository’s use in full